dpretet/svut/README.md

 ### How to use it

-To create a unit test on a verilog module, call the command:
+To create a unit test of a verilog module, call the command:

     ./svutCreate your_file.v